theruhullah/ruhulblog/_posts/2017-12-29- Worlds Don't Collide.md

 These parallel worlds refuse us to cross paths,
 Separated even by a mere hairs breath,
 So small yet so wide,
-Not even our most modest of wishes reach across so great a divide.
+Not even our most modest wishes reach across so great a divide.

 Always right before my eyes in the distance,
 Yet never able reach for that reassuring touch,